data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-t-dist-solution

-*Solution*.
-The distribution of $\frac{A_n - \mu}{S/\sqrt{n}}$ apparently has heavier tails that the normal distribution.
+*Solution.* The distribution of $\frac{A_n - \mu}{S/\sqrt{n}}$ apparently has heavier tails that the normal distribution.
 Based on the graph, it appears that this effect is more noticeable for $n$ less than 30 than for $n$ greater than 100.
 (Both of these numbers are arbitrary; the main point is that it doesn't take huge values of $n$ for the distribution to start looking fairly normal.)

 [Continue](btn:next)